junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Why don't you start with a name?"
 Dean tries.

-"Didn't you mom tell you never to give out your names or you will burn?" the woman mocks.
+"Didn't your mom tell you never to give out your names or you will burn?" the woman mocks.

 "New rule in America, what about staying all Riddler and you get shot?"
 Dean doesn't so much as to reach for his gun, merely glancing at the weapon stock hanging on the wall, figuring that should make the point clear enough.

 "Dean!"
 Sam warns him, sitting down at the other side of the table, reaching out a hand to the red-haired woman.
-"Sorry about my brother's manner, we've been through a lot.
+"Sorry about my brother's manner; we've been through a lot.
 So you've met my brother, Dean, and I'm Sam."

 The red-haired woman shakes his hand cautiously.
 "Pleasure," she amuses, giving him a once-over with a tight smirk, "I like you more than your brother.
-You can call me 'Red' if you want, some villagers do that."
+You can call me 'Red' if you want; some villagers do that."

 Dean exchanges a look with Sam meaning "That's obviously not her real name" and "Who wouldn't give their names?
 Bad guys", and Sam returns with a light shrug, meaning "I don't care, this is good enough.
 Go easy on her, Dean" and "Not everyone is a bad guy".

 Dean turns his attention back to the red-haired woman.
-"Alright, *Red*," he presses on the name as if this can push her telling something she's been holding her tongue so tight about, "Why don't you share your side of the story, and we can decide what to do from there?"
+"Alright, *Red*," he presses on the name as if this can push her to tell something she's been holding her tongue so tight about, "Why don't you share your side of the story, and we can decide what to do from there?"

 The woman starts: "It is the year 1668 to me.
 Canisbay, Scotland is just on the edge of a sweet wee summer time..."